 “I am obsessed with greatness.
 For now, I feel like there is still more to achieve.
 My 20s were about self-development, and I think I have done a fair job in that.
 However, it is in my 30s where I will unleash my greatness,” announced Luthuli.

-“As a Doctor of Philosophy focusing on Regional Economic Development, Agglomeration Economics and the Aerotropolis, I will be in a better position to influence policy and drive development.”
+“As a Doctor of Philosophy focusing on Regional Economic Development, Agglomeration Economics and the Aerotropolis, I will be in a better position to influence policy and drive development”.

 Luthuli did not mince her words when she argued that: “South Africa was lagging behind with regard to women empowerment and patriarchy remained at large.”

-“Through these individuals, I have been able to build my emotional intelligence to deal with the challenges and some of the people I have to interact with on my journey of life.”
+“Through these individuals, I have been able to build my emotional intelligence to deal with the challenges and many kinds of people I have to interact with on my journey of life.”

-Luthuli noted that her journey “had not been smooth sailing” and it came “at a great personal cost”.
+Luthuli noted that her journey “had not been smooth sailing” and it came “at a great personal cost.”